opensourceforlife/CustomLandingPage-Hook/README.md

 ###### Update (New options added !!!)
 There ia a new option added by which any specific page wihtin a Site/Organization can be made a landing page for that Site/Organization instead of their home page.

-Just create a custom attribute of Site/Organization by mentioning the the page friendlyURL.
+Just create a custom attribute of Site/Organization by mentioning the page friendlyURL.

 For defining,